7h4r05/ngx-message-bus/README.md

 # ngx-message-bus

-> Message Bus for Angular 6+ for communication between components.
+> Message Bus for Angular 7+ for communication between components.

+For Angular version 6.x, you need to choose 3.0.0 version.
 For Angular versions before 6, you need to choose a 1.x version of this module.

 Provides: